Bunkai9448/NHL-07_public/Soundtrack-info/readme.md

 ## To convert the aud songs into mp3

-See the bat file of this folder as a Proof of Concept
+See the bat file of this folder for a Proof of Concept

 ## To convert back the mp3 into aud